Chez Panisse

-Chez Panisse is a Berkeley, California, restaurant, known as one of the originators of California cuisine and the farm-to-table movement, opened and owned by Alice Waters.
+Chez Panisse is a restaurant in Berkeley, California, known as one of the originators of California cuisine and the farm-to-table movement, opened and owned by Alice Waters.
 The restaurant emphasizes ingredients rather than technique and has developed a supply network of direct relationships with local farmers, ranchers, and dairies.

 The main restaurant, located downstairs, serves a set menu that changes daily and reflects the season's produce.
-An upstairs cafe offers an a la carte menu at lower prices.
+An upstairs cafe offers an à la carte menu at lower prices.

 History

 The restaurateur, author, and food activist Alice Waters opened Chez Panisse in 1971 with the film producer Paul Aratow, then a professor of comparative literature at the University of California, Berkeley.
 It is named for a character in Marcel Pagnol's Marseille Trilogy.
 They set up the restaurant and its menu on the principle that it was of primary importance to use food that was fresh and in season, grown locally, organically and sustainably.

 Victoria Wise was the first chef.
 Waters and the restaurant began building up their network of local producers.
 Many of these local farmers, ranchers, and dairies continue to provide the restaurant with the majority of its ingredients today.
 This approach was extremely innovative.
 Later chefs de cuisine were Jeremiah Tower and Paul Bertolli and Jean-Pierre Moulle.
 The building was remodeled twice following fires in 1982 and 2013.